Fence Systems

 Material

-Vinyl and composite fences have grown popular for their low maintenance, resistance to rot, insects, and weathering.
-These materials can mimic the appearance of wood or metal while providing enhanced durability and ease of cleaning.
-The choice of material affects not only aesthetics but also lifespan and upkeep.
+Wood is a classic material for garden fences; usually made from cedar, pine, or engineered hardwoods; It is valued for its natural beauty and resistance to decay.
+Metal options include wrought iron, aluminum, and galvanized steel; These ensure durability and minimal maintenance with the right coatings.
+Vinyl and composite fences have become popular due to their low agility, resistance to rot, insects, and impact.
+These materials mimic the appearance of wood or metal, while still providing enhanced durability and ease of cleaning.
+The choice of material affects not only the appearance, but also the service life and maintenance.

 Load & Safety